LucaDeSiena/MuRAT/README.md

 *What the code does*
 --------

-To understand what MuRAT3D does, follow these steps:
+To understand what MuRAT3D does:

 1. **Start from the Murat_input..mlx files**

 The input files are self-explanatory and provide detailed descriptions of every input and references to papers you can use to set them.
-If you have a 3D velocity model use MuRAT_InputMSH.mlx otherwise start from MuRAT_InputRomania.mlx.
+If you have a 3D velocity model use *MuRAT_InputMSH.mlx* otherwise start from *MuRAT_InputRomania.mlx*.

 2. **Read the html**